pachterlab/k-spaces/.ipynb_checkpoints/README-checkpoint.md

 ```python
 reduced_dim_data = spaces[2].transform(data)
 ```
-We can visualize this $N$ x $d$ data with plotting libraries like matplotlib, plotly, bokeh, seaborn, etc.
+We can visualize this $N$ x $d$ data with plotting libraries like matplotlib, plotly, bokeh, seaborn, etc. We can make our own or use two built-in functions from `k-spaces.plotting` for high dimensional data visualized in 3-D dimension reductions. `view_3D_pca_mpl` and `view_3D_pretransformed_mpl` both use matplotlib. `view_3D_pca_mpl` computes a dimension reduction for the data using 3D PCA and can optionally project our fitted subspaces into the plot too. `view_3D_pretransformed_mpl` assumes we have already transformed the data using one of our subspaces (as above, although we'd need d = 3) and want to visualize it.

 If we want to project the points onto their subspaces in the high dimensional space, we use `project` instead.